Mayo Clinic Nurse Saves Baby From Choking While At Rochester Restaurant

 Burt said many people in the restaurant were scrambling and didn’t know what to do, which serves as a reminder, he said, of why everyone should take the time to learn first aid and get CPR-certified.

 “The area here is very lucky to have a lot of health care professionals but choking and needing to CPR can happen anywhere,” he said.
-“It can happen at home, in the car, out in the community so it’s very important for restaurant workers, families to be learning these skills in case they’d ever have to use them.”MORE NEWS: Coroner IDs Michael Johnson, 38, As Man Shot Dead By Officers In Chisholm
+“It can happen at home, in the car, out in the community so it’s very important for restaurant workers, families to be learning these skills in case they’d ever have to use them.”MORE NEWS: Man Shot In Anoka Saturday Morning

 There are CPR trainings in person and online from the American Red Cross in the Twin Cities and across the state.